cg2021c/threejs-presentation-anak-ambis/Geometry Grouping and Merging/readme.md

 | :---: | :---:
 | rotate | ![screen-gif](https://media.giphy.com/media/70EDp6aHFIP24sSZhF/giphy.gif)

 Scale and position are very easy.
-One thing to keep in mind, though, is that when we rotate a group, it doesn't rotate the objects inside it separately; it rotates the entire group around its own center.In this example, we placed an arrow using the THREE.ArrowHelper object at the center of the group to indicate the rotation point:
+One thing to keep in mind,  is that when we rotate a group, it doesn't rotate the objects inside it separately, it rotates the entire group around its own center.In this example, we placed an arrow using the THREE.ArrowHelper object at the center of the group to indicate the rotation point:

 ```bash
 var arrow = new THREE.ArrowHelper(new THREE.Vector3(0, 1, 0),